 The decrease in interest and other expenses related to the Total Portfolio is a result of less interest earned due to lower average cash balances maintained and lower interest rates on cash balances during the year ended December 31, 2002 as compared to the year ended December 31, 2001.
-During the year ended December 31, 2001, the higher average cash balance was attributable to unused proceeds from an equity public offering by Boston Properties, Inc. of its common stock in October 2000 which proceeds were contributed to us.
+During the year ended December 31, 2001, the higher average cash balance was attributable to unused proceeds from our public offering of common stock in October 2000.